Calvin-Buckle/shopping-cart/README.md

-This is a fake store app using fake store API
+This is a fake shopping app using fake store API